boris-kz/CogAlg/README.md

 The nearest experimentally successful method is recently introduced “capsules”.
 Some similarities to CogAlg:
 - capsules also output multivariate vectors, “encapsulating” several parameters, similar to my patterns,
-- these parameters also include pose: coordinates and dimensions, compared to compute corresponding miss,
+- these parameters also include pose: coordinates and dimensions, compared to compute transformations,
-- these misses / distances are compared to find affine transformations or equivariance: my match of misses,
+- these transformations are compared to find affine transformations or equivariance: my match of misses,
 - capsules also send direct feedback to lower layer: dynamic routing, vs. trans-hidden-layer backprop in ANN.

 My main problems with CapsNet and alternative treatment: